If you’ve never been here before, you may think of Cozumel as a touristy cruise port with neon yards of cold beer and amateur-hour day drinkers.

 They, too, have a trend-worthy Instragram feed with all the info that you should definitely follow.

-Sometimes it’s hard to miss the big game – even when your other option is to bask on a sunny Cozumel Beach in the Caribbean…
+Sometimes it’s hard to miss the your favorite team or sporting event – even when your other option is to bask on a sunny Cozumel Beach in the Caribbean…

-More and more bars in Cozumel are here to help, by offering their own unique take on sports viewing parties.
+More and more bars in Cozumel are getting in on the action, and offering their own unique take on sports viewing parties.